qrdlgit/misc/vouch.md

 |-----------------------|---------|-----------------------------------------------------------------------------------------------------------------------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | Luis Elizondo         | David/Claim | Former director of the now defunct Advanced Aerospace Threat Identification Program associated with the Pentagon UFO videos (Vouched by Harry Reid)            | [HuffPost](https://www.huffpost.com/entry/luis-elizondo-ufo-pentagon_n_5a388debe4b0860bf4aa9a9d)  [Wikipedia](https://en.wikipedia.org/wiki/Luis_Elizondo)                                                                                                                                                                                                                                                                                                                                                                                                                                |
 | Garry Nolan     | Claim | Stanford Professor, on partial leave | [vice](https://www.vice.com/en/article/n7nzkq/stanford-professor-garry-nolan-analyzing-anomalous-materials-from-ufo-crashes) [stanford](https://profiles.stanford.edu/garry-nolan) |

+Scenarios:

+Here's the Markdown code for the nested list you provided:

+1. David is telling the truth, but some combination of the following
+   1. He misunderstood / misjudged some of his sources
+   2. Some of his sources are confabulating, but not purposely and misunderstood what they saw
+   3. Some of his sources are purposely confabulating for reasons of
+      1. Supporting their reputations or others in ufology
+      2. trying to undermine trust in government, whether criminal conspiracy or just individual actions
+2. David is trying to create a career for himself in the industry of ufology/undermine trust in govt and has stretched the truth
+   1. Stretched it by lying about how reliable he thinks his sources are
+   2. Stretched it by personally fabricating / purposely misunderstanding sources of information
+3. David is telling the truth and there are non-human craft

+I roughly estimate about 50%, 30%, and 20%.
+It would be 60%, 35%, 5% if not for the highly credible voices that seem to be vouching for it.

+It's worth noting that in the newsnation interviews, David Grusch expressed 'i thought it was totally nuts'.
+If there is evidence that prior to the task force he had a bias of believing in UFOs, this would be a serious contradiction to that important claim.